 - If you travel carry-on only as we do, wear your heaviest shoes or boots on the plane so that your bag is lighter.

-– It may seem like a good idea to wear sandals or flip flops to make it easy to remove your shoes at security but walking around barefoot is plain nasty.
-Also, in a case of emergency on your flight, you will want to be wearing proper footwear.
+- It may seem like a good idea to wear sandals or flip-flops to make it easy to remove your shoes at security but walking around barefoot is plain nasty.
+Also, in case of emergency on your flight, you will want to be wearing proper footwear.

 - Wearing compression socks when flying is good for your health.
 Read why here.